loverso-smartthings/rayzurbock-SmartThings-BigTalker/README.md

   * BugFix:  Resolve an error that is present if both currentTrack and currentStatus return null. "java.lang.NullPointerException: Cannot get property 'status' on null object"
 * 11/10/2015 - 1.1.4-Beta3
   * BugFix:  Last update did not save as expected.
 Incrementing version and resaving project
+* 11/12/2015 - 1.1.4-Beta4
+  * BugFix: Talk() function has been further optimized and more bugs have been resolved.
+  * BugFix: Setting changes were not activated when editing within the "Configure Defaults" menu and pressing Done.
+Settings only activated after editing within the "Configure Events" menu and pressing Done.
+Resolved.
+  * Feature Enhancement:  Talk() now checks two places for current playing status to try to better detect if the device is playing.
+  * New Feature: Upon Install or settings update, a poll process will execute every minute to check all configured speech devices for their latest status.
+This is in an effort to better detect if a device is playing before interrupting to speak.
+(Note: VLCThing doesn't report 'playing' until after the second poll or 2 minutes into a playlist; others may as well).